technology-toolbox/website/content/blog/jjameson/2008/04/10/a-better-way-to-build-sharepoint-solution-packages-and-cab-files.md

 </Target>
 ```

-The only hiccup that tripped me up a little is the fact that I had to set the `WorkingDirectory` attribute to avoid         having to make any changes to the paths specified in the DDF file (since they were         previously specified using relative paths compatible with running <kbd>makecab.exe</kbd>         in the post-build event).
+The only hiccup that tripped me up a little is the fact that I had to set the `WorkingDirectory` attribute to avoid         having to make any changes to the paths specified in the DDF file (since they were         previously specified using relative paths compatible with running `makecab.exe`         in the post-build event).
 Also, getting it to work without the `WorkingDirectory` attribute would have changed the location of         the generated CAB -- er, I mean WSP -- file, which is not what I wanted anyway.

 At this point, however, note that I haven't really improved the situation at all         (i.e. the CAB/WSP file is created each time you build).
 To achieve the desired goal         (i.e. building the CAB/WSP file only when necessary), you need to specify `Inputs` and `Outputs`         on the `Target`.
 I then tested the         following to verify that I was on the right track: